hashicorp/terraform-provider-rightscale/website/docs/d/cm_instance.markdown

 # rightscale_instance

-Use this data source to get the ID or other attributes of an existing instance for use in other resources.
+Use this data source to locate and extract info about an existing [instance](http://reference.rightscale.com/api1.5/resources/ResourceInstances.html) to pass to other rightscale resources.

 Filter block is optional - ommitting it will result in the first available instance in a given cloud.